-All traffic channels and the F-SCH are subdivided into segments of 10.24 seconds each.
-TDSO FER testing begins when the first frame (called a sync frame) in the first full segment is received by the mobile station.
+All traffic channels, including the F-SCH, are subdivided into segments of 10.24 seconds each.
+Testing begins when the first frame (called a sync frame) of the first full segment is received by the mobile station.
 For example, Figure 7. shows two full F-SCH segments.
 In this example, the SO 32 call is connected half way through the first segment.
-Approximately 5.12 s later the mobile station receives the first sync frame from the test set and is able to compute the PRBS data pattern the test set is about to send.
+Approximately 5.12 s later the mobile station receives the first sync frame from the test set and computes the PRBS data pattern the test set is about to send.

-The time period between the successful negotiation of an SO32 connection and the start of the FER Count Period is based on the current long code state, and will range from 0 seconds to 10.24 seconds.
+The time period between the successful negotiation of a SO32 connection and the start of the FER Count Period is based on the current long code state, and will range from 0 seconds to 10.24 seconds.